Road to Eagle

 - Complete the Project Proposal in the Eagle Scout Project Workbook.
 The project proposal will help you consider all aspects of the project so that it can be developed into a well thought out plan.
 You'll probably need help from your project coach/advisor to complete this section.
 You must obtain signatures on the Project Proposal from the Scoutmaster, the Committee chairperson, and the District Advancement Chair, Mr. Jim Byrd.
 You'll have to make arrangements on your own secure the signatures on the completed form.

 - Complete the Fundraising Application section of the Eagle Scout Project Workbook.
-You must obtain approval from the project beneficiary and your unit leader by obtaining their signatures.
-In addition to those two signatures, it is very important to obtain a signature from the District Advancement Chair, Mr. Jim Byrd if the total money raised exceeds $1000.
-Make arrangements to have the form signed by the District Advancement Chair at least two weeks in advance of your fundraising efforts.
+The purpose of the Fundraising Application is to review the scout’s means of fundraising, if the scout decides to do fundraising.
+There are specific standards of scout fundraising that must be met and the review of your fundraising efforts will help confirm they are met.
+The standards are listed on the Fundraising Application.
+The Fundraising Application must be approved before beginning fundraising efforts.
+The fundraising approval must include the signatures of the project beneficiary and your unit leaders.
+In addition to those two signatures, it is very important to obtain a signature from the District Advancement Chair, Mr. Jim Byrd if the total amount of money you are fundraising for exceeds $1000.
+If that is the case, be sure to make arrangements to have the form signed by the District Advancement Chair at least two weeks in advance of your fundraising efforts.

 - Present the Project Plan to the benefiting organization and complete the project.